Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Prince of Whales

 With over a dozen vessels in both Vancouver and Victoria, Prince of Whales is one of BC’s largest whale watching companies.
-They have a large fleet of vessels, of varying shapes and sizes, and offer half-day excursions for around $170 and full-day trips to Victoria for $325, among other options.
+They have a large fleet of vessels, of varying shapes and sizes, and offer half-day excursions starting at about $110 and full-day trips to Victoria for $515, among other options.

 The half-day trips run from April until November, last for between 3 and 5 hours, and take place on semi-covered vessels.
-Free tea and coffee is provided.
+Free tea and coffee are usually provided.
 Other snacks and beverages are available for purchase.

 Prince of Whales is based in the Westin Bayshore Hotel at 1601 Bayshore Drive in Coal Harbour, and their boats park right beside those of Pacific Ferries.
 Similar to most other whale watching companies, if there are no whales on your trip you can go again on another day for free (although some restrictions apply).

-As of August 2018, Prince of Whales has a 4.8 Star rating on Facebook and a 4.5 Star rating on Yelp.
+As of March 2021, Prince of Whales has a 4.5 Star rating on Yelp and TripAdvisor.

 See the Prince of Whales website for more information.